usegraffy/graffy/src/common/Readme.md

 # Graffy Common

-Common libraries that are used by various Graffy built-in modules.
+Common libraries that used by various Graffy modules.